shu-i-chi/rds-db-parameter-group-exporter/README.md

 ### File format

-The format of the configuration file will be automatically selected with DB Parameter group family;
+The format of the configuration file will be automatically selected with RDS DB parameter group family;
 * MySQL (`mysql5.5`, `mysql5.6`, `mysql5.7`, `mysql8.0`): `ini` format with `#` comment

 # Prerequisites